petrkr/SegLCDLib/docs/supported-lcds.md

 All displays use segment LCD technology controlled by I2C or 3-wire serial protocol.
 Select by controller type and application.

+> **Development status:** Versions `0.0.x` are alpha/prerelease builds.
+API and behavior may change at any time, including breaking changes without semantic-versioning major bumps.

 ---

 ## LCD Build Macros